dyfet/busuto/FEATURES.md

 Some output helpers I commonly use as well providing simple logging support.

+## pipeline.hpp

+This is used to move objects between producer and consumer threads much like go channels might work.
+Pipeline is optimized to use move semantics when possible and to clear objects from the pipeline when they are removed.
+The pipeline is constructed in a sized template so that it can be in static or stack space without any heap allocations.

 ## networks.hpp

 Animates the network interfaces list into a stl compatible container and